ondrong/home-monitor/remote/README.md

 # web interface for home-monitor

 You have already seen how it looks, so without further ado let's get to it.
+The content of this directory goes to your remote web hosting.
+Any web server should do really provided it supports PHP.
+However I use .htaccess files hence it is Apache for me.

 ## directory structure